DCAdams103/React-Calendar/README.md

 # React-Calendar
-A Calendar made in React that interacts with it's Desktop version.
+A Calendar made with ReactJS that may one day interact with a Desktop version.